Ray Winder Field: Closing

 Ultimately, the decision was made to sell the park to the University of Arkansas for Medical Sciences, with all structures to be razed and the land cleared for use as a parking lot.
 The City of Little Rock again confirmed that they had no interest preserving the park.
 Several sales were held to disperse remaining artifacts to baseball fans from across the country who had visited this ballpark, and on May 14, 2011, the park was opened for a final time when the remaining wooden seats, dating to 1932, were dismantled and given to fans on a first-come, first-served basis.

-On July 12, 2012 the score board and the light poles were left standing while the rest of the park and all other structure were torn down and removed, and the ground paved over.
-It had also been hotly debated to allow the Little Rock Zoo to use the site for expansion and improvements for the betterment of the animals and visitors.

-As of September 1, 2023 the score board and light poles still remain.